Permitting Timeline

 THE GRASSY MOUNTAIN GOLD PROJECT CONTINUES TO ADVANCE STEADILY THROUGH THE PERMITTING PROCESS TOWARDS DEVELOPMENT

-The Bureau of Land Management (BLM) completed the Draft Environmental Impact Statement (“DEIS”) for the Grassy Mountain Project in August 2025.
-The public comment period for the DEIS was completed in September 2025.
-During this period, Federal, State, and local agencies, Tribal governments, and the public provided input on potential project impacts and alternatives.
+The Bureau of Land Management (BLM) completed the Draft Environmental Impact Statement (DEIS) for the Grassy Mountain Gold Project in August 2025, followed by a public comment period completed in September 2025.
+During this time, federal, state, and local agencies, Tribal governments, and the public provided input on potential project impacts and alternatives.

-The BLM is now reviewing and incorporating comments received during the DEIS process, and is preparing the Final Environmental Impact Statement (FEIS) and Record of Decision (ROD) expected in January 23, 2026 as per the BLM’s e-planning website.
+The BLM reviewed and incorporated feedback received during the DEIS process, and issued the Final Environmental Impact Statement (FEIS) and Record of Decision (ROD) on January 29, 2026 as per the BLM’s e-planning website.

 Overview of the NEPA Process